freedomofpress/securedrop-workstation/launcher/README.md

 ## Developer environment

-Because `securedrop-updater` is used exclusively with Fedora 32 (see above), it follows that we target Python 3.8.
+Because `securedrop-updater` is used exclusively with Fedora 32, it follows that we target Python 3.8.
 To make development for this target more accessible, we use a containerized build and test environment.
 Here are the instructions to set it up:

 - Install dependencies for building and testing:
    - `make`